jmikola/jmikola.github.io_tmp/_posts/2015-03-11-next-mongodb-php-driver.md

 connection management C libraries.
 [HHVM][hhvm], an alternative PHP runtime with its own C++ extension API, also did not exist years ago, nor was [PHP 7.0][php7] on the horizon.
 Lastly, methods of packaging and distributing libraries have changed.
-[Composer][composer] has superseded PEAR as the de facto standard for PHP libaries and support for extensions (currently handled by PECL) is forthcoming.
+[Composer][composer] has superseded
+<abbr title="PHP Extension and Application Repository">PEAR</abbr> as the de
+facto standard for PHP libaries and support for extensions (currently handled by
+<abbr title="PHP Extension Community Library">PECL</abbr>) is forthcoming.

 During the spring of 2014, we worked with a team of students from [Facebook's Open Academy][fb-openacademy] program to prototype an